peter88213/PyWriter/docs/proofodt/README.md

 2. Drag your proof read document's Icon and drop it on the `yw_proof_odt.py` Icon.

-3. A window opens on the desktop, asking for confirmation to overwrite existing files. answer with `y` and hit `Enter`.
+3. A window opens on the desktop, asking for confirmation to overwrite existing files.
+Answer with `y` and hit `Enter`.

 4. On success, the `yw7` project file is updated.
 Close the converter's message window and double click the yWriter 7 project icon.